DanMO23/Laravel_OrionGym/README.md

 ## Project Description

 **Laravel_OrionGym** is a web application designed to assist in the comprehensive management of gyms.
 The platform offers functionalities such as member access control, product and service management, and monitoring of activities and payments.
-Built on the Laravel framework, the application utilizes the [Laravel Orion](https://orion.tailflow.org/) package to facilitate the creation of robust and scalable RESTful APIs.

 The system includes a **landing page** that serves as the main interface for users, providing an intuitive and user-friendly experience.